qdrant/landing_page/qdrant-landing/content/blog/indexify-unveiled-diptanu-gon-choudhury-vector-space-talk-009.md

   - structured extraction engine
   - rag-based applications
 ---
-> *"Then we have something like Qdrant, which is very geared towards doing vector search and so on.
+> *"We have something like Qdrant, which is very geared towards doing Vector search.
 And so we understand the shape of the storage system now.”*\
 — Diptanu Gon Choudhury
 >